 This Arts & Entertainment District is named after the 1911 Bromo Seltzer Tower-modeled after the Palazzo Vecchio in Italy-that houses art spaces at the gateway of the neighborhood.
 The District has more than 30 art galleries, music venues, and theaters, including Everyman Theatre and Baltimore's home for Broadway, the Hippodrome.
-The district is short walk to the B&O Railroad Museum or Babe Ruth Birthplace Museum.
+The district is

+- Current Space and Le Mondo, two art spaces across the street from each other, offer contemporary exhibits and programming - Faidley's Seafood has the world's best crabcakes they have single-handedly made us famous - Since it's reopening in 2004, the historic Hippodrome theatre is the city's premier venue for touring Broadway productions and other high quality performances - The Eubie Blake Cultural Center has diverse and interesting live performances and exhibits short walk to the B&O Railroad Museum or Babe Ruth Birthplace Museum.
 If you're looking for picturesque row homes and classic Baltimore architecture, this walkable neighborhood is worth some exploration.

-- Current Space and Le Mondo, two art spaces across the street from each other, offer contemporary exhibits and programming - Faidley's Seafood has the world's best crabcakes they have single-handedly made us famous - Bentleys Jazz Bar on Howard Street has Billie Holiday vibes and a charming southern menu - The Eubie Blake Cultural Center has diverse and interesting live performances and exhibits